Azasakhe/Netflix/Business-collaboration.md

 and is not officially commissioned/supported by Netflix.

 Interested companies can collaborate to support the project by providing devices hardware to be used for testing purpose.
-After completion of a trial period, a short review could be done on the functionality of the hardware device in relation with Kodi and this add-on.

-The people who will be interested in acquiring knowledge of the devices tested will be able to read the reviews through the GitHub Wiki pages, in order to discover the features and limitations of these devices.

-The add-on works with most operating systems supported by Kodi, but there are some limitations, these are the supported systems:
+The add-on works with most operating systems supported by Kodi like:
 - Android (the only that can allow use of 4K and HDR/DolbyVision)
 - Windows 7/10 (x86/x64)
 - Linux distributions
-- Dedicated Kodi linux OS like: LibreElec/OSMC/...
+- Kodi OS such as: LibreElec / CoreElec / OSMC / many more...
 - MacOS

 GitHub not provide insight data to the public, so it may not be easy to verify the amount of active users.